-It’s rush hour and the ride to Skypark Pensionne (our next hotel) takes over an hour.
+It’s rush hour and the ride to our hotel takes over an hour.
 The great thing about traveling is that you are (almost) never in a hurry, so we just sit back and relax.
 Our taxi driver is a friendly guy who tells us more about the city and gets us to the hotel safely.

 Day 15: traveling Cebu to Bohol (by boat)